shristipradhan/shristipradhan.github.io/_posts/2020-01-02-Install-Git-macOS.md

 `git --version`

 # Install Git using MacPorts:
-Another easy step to get git running on your macOS using [MacPorts](https://www.macports.org/)](https://www.macports.org/), which is an open-source initiative.
+Another easy step is to get git running on your macOS using [MacPorts](https://www.macports.org/), which is an open-source initiative.

 1. Open Terminal on your macOS.
 2. If you don't have MacPorts, first install command line tools using: